fjwhittle/fjwhittle.github.io/_posts/2019-06-02--obiective-romanos-grammaticam.markdown

 sequence characters, and in fact I had an implementation of this working to my satisfaction before I realised that I'd missed something important.

-The matching characters cannot be more that half the length of the longer of the two strings away from each other.
+The matching characters cannot be more than half the length of the longer of the two strings away from each other.

 I *had* put together an elegant solution that would intersect the combed arrays